 DraftKings and FanDuel each claimed user bases of around 8 million in 2019.
-Those legions of customers gave both companies advantages as they set about becoming dominant operators in each state they sowed after the repeal of PASPA.
+Those legions of customers gave both companies advantages as they set about becoming dominant operators in each state they sowed in after the repeal of PASPA.

-A ruling by the Nevada Gaming Commission in 2015 could seemingly nullify that advantage.
+A ruling by the Nevada Gaming Commission in 2015 could nullify that advantage.
 The courts then established that, in short, DFS constitutes legal gambling, and that DraftKings and FanDuel would therefore be subject to the same licensing requirements as a counterpart like William Hill or MGM.
-Neither DraftKings nor FanDuel applied for licenses and left Nevada as one of the few states in the country where DFS is essentially nonexistent.
+Neither DraftKings nor FanDuel applied for licenses, and that left Nevada as one of the few states in the country where DFS is essentially nonexistent.

 The companies would certainly still be recognizable in Nevada.
-But they will not have been amassing customers for five years to transition from fantasy to sports betting as was the case in other states.
+But they will not have been amassing customers for five years to transition from fantasy to sports betting, as was the case in other states.
 Bussmann doesn’t believe they would start flat-footed, however.

-“But I think they could come in here and do very well just because they have a strong marketing base and they’re, they’re strong marketing organizations.
+“But I think they could come in here and do very well just because they have a strong marketing base and they’re strong marketing organizations.
 They’re strong brands.”

-Are Nevada Bettors DraftKings/FanDuel Material?
+Are Nevada bettors DraftKings/FanDuel material?

 According to Nevada Gaming Control Board senior research analyst Michael Lawton, mobile wagering has accounted for 55% of total write for sportsbooks through July, which is consistent with previous years.

-But, that may not be the objective.
+But that may not be the objective.
 A state of three million residents and all the tourists driving in from California or flying in from around the world is not the prize, Grove said.

-The prize is in FanDuel or DraftKings taking up residence on Park Place.
-Make that, The Strip.
+The prize is in FanDuel or DraftKings taking up residence on Park Place — make that the Strip.

 “They’re not coming to Nevada because they’re really interested in winning the Nevada locals market.
 It’s a small market.
 That’s not the point of showing up in Nevada,” he said.
-“The point of showing up in Nevada – and I’m sure they’ll be competitive – is FanDuel and DraftKings both trying to present themselves as nationwide-leading brands for sports betting, to present yourself as that and to not have a presence in the sports betting capital, arguably in the world just doesn’t make any sense.”
+“The point of showing up in Nevada — and I’m sure they’ll be competitive — is FanDuel and DraftKings both trying to present themselves as nationwide-leading brands for sports betting.
+To present yourself as that and to not have a presence in the sports betting capital, arguably, in the world just doesn’t make any sense.”

 There would be symmetry to it.
-Success as DFS providers nationally, after the Nevada setback, will have led both companies to the natural progression of sports betting.
+Success as DFS providers nationally after the Nevada setback will have led both companies to the natural progression of sports betting.
 And that will have brought them back to the desert.

-“That DFS decision back then – and it’s funny because I worked for Wynn at the time – I was kind of against the DFS coming into Nevada because I thought that it could possibly impede on what we were already offering,” Avello told PlayUSA.
+“That DFS decision back then — and it’s funny, because I worked for Wynn at the time — I was kind of against the DFS coming into Nevada because I thought that it could possibly impede on what we were already offering,” Avello told PlayUSA.
 “But now that I know how DFS works, it doesn’t.
 It more enhances sports betting than it does take away.

 “So, I think when we’re positioned right, when we find the right partner in Nevada, we’ll be in Nevada.”